 This book takes into account all the changes in recent years to the Films Act, Broadcasting Act, and Public Entertainments Act.
 We have strived to state the law as it stood on 1 May 2020.

-Eleanor started her career with the Commercial Affairs Department, prosecuting complex commercial and securities frauds.
-She obtained a masters in corporate law from New York University in 1990 and practiced in the New York office of Coudert Brothers, returning to Singapore in 1992.
-Eleanor specialised in regional banking and finance work for Coudert and, later, Orrick, Herrington & Sutcliffe.
-In 2000, she joined leading local TV production company The Right Angle.
-There, she provided communications consultancy and training for top executives, and held several top management portfolios.
-In 2002, she returned to her alma mater, the National University of Singapore, to launch the Law Faculty’s Legal Skills Programme as its Director.
-She is also Co-ordinator of the Faculty’s International Moots Programme, and currently serves as Vice Dean, Student Life & Global Relations and Director of the Centre for Pro Bono and Clinical Legal Education.
-Eleanor sits on the Council of the Advertising Standards Authority of Singapore, and has previously served as Chairperson.
-She is a recognised thought-leader in pedagogy and the mentor of a generation of young lawyers.
+Eleanor Wong started her career with the Commercial Affairs Department, prosecuting complex securities frauds.
+She obtained a masters in corporate law from New York University in 1990, and thereafter practised in international law firms Coudert Brothers and Orrick, Herrington & Sutcliffe, specialising in regional finance transactions.
+In 2000, she joined leading local media company The Right Angle as a principal, providing communications consultancy and training.
+In 2002, she returned to her alma mater NUS, where she co-ordinates the Legal Skills Programme and currently serves as Vice Dean, Student Life & Global Relations.
+Eleanor sits on the Council of the Advertising Standards Authority of Singapore, and has previously served as chairperson.
 Outside of work, Eleanor is a published playwright and poet.

 Book will be delivered end of January 2021.